It’s frustrating when it costs more ship a gift than buy a gift. I’m always searching for the cheapest way to mail packages.

 - Ground = $23.51

-To compare, that same box shipped via the post office with 2 day priority mail is $42.15 at the post office or $35.85 online or you can save even more with the priority mail flat rate large box that would cost around $16.85 and get there about the same time as UPS Ground.
-It definitely helps to play around with the online price tools to find the best deal!
+To compare, that same box shipped via the post office with 2 day priority mail is $43 at the post office.
+You can save even more with the priority mail flat rate large box.
+It costs $18.90 and gets there about the same time as UPS Ground.

 While UPS’s shipping matrix is complicated, it is actually very easy to calculate the cost of postage.
 Visit their website and use the shipping calculator to find out exactly how much it will cost to mail your package.

 UPS will also pick packages up at your door if you schedule a pick-up.

 FedEx is similar to UPS and you can find out their shipping rates on the FedEx website.
 You can also use FedEx Flat Rate (similar to the USPS) which can save on shipping over UPS and USPS priority mail depending on the package.

 The bottom line, it all depends on what you are shipping.

 If you are sending a large, heavy item, such as a television or grill, buy it on Amazon Prime and get free shipping.
 It’s even worth signing up for the free trial and canceling your prime membership after 30 days if you need to send large bulky items over the holidays.